Hoplite: Sword

 Hoplites also carried a sword, mostly a short sword called a xiphos, but later also longer and heavier types.
 The short sword was a secondary weapon, used if or when their spears were broken or lost, or if the phalanx broke rank.
 The xiphos usually had a blade around 60 cm long; however, those used by the Spartans were often only 30–45 centimetres long.
 This very short xiphos would be very advantageous in the press that occurred when two lines of hoplites met, capable of being thrust through gaps in the shieldwall into an enemy's unprotected groin or throat, while there was no room to swing a longer sword.
 Such a small weapon would be particularly useful after many hoplites had started to abandon body armour during the Peloponnesian War.
 Hoplites could also alternatively carry the kopis, a heavy knife with a forward-curving blade.

 The scabbard of the sword was called koleos (κολεός).

 Theories on the transition to fighting in the phalanx

-Dark Age warfare transitioned into hoplite warfare in the 8th century BC.
+Dark Age warfare transitioned into hoplite warfare from the 8th century BC onwards.
 Historians and researchers have debated the reason and speed of the transition for centuries.
-So far 3 popular theories exist:
+So far, 3 popular theories exist: